Skip to Main Content

 Does the review team plan to follow best practice standards for conducting and reporting reviews such as PRISMA?

-Does the review team agree to a comprehensive search approach (i.e. searching all key databases, employing relatively broad search strategies etc.)?
+Does the review team agree to a comprehensive search approach (i.e. searching all key databases, employing comprehensive search strategies etc.)?

 Will the screening process involve the decision of two screeners for each item reviewed (at the citation/abstract level and full-text level)?

-Does the research project seem manageable for number of review team members?
+Does the research project seem manageable for the number of review team members?

 Are the review timelines realistic and feasible?